woubuc/node-updown/CONTRIBUTING.md

 ```

 You can also add these to your environment variables manually when running the tests.

+The tests expect at least 1 check to exist in the account.
+During the test, new checks will be created and immediately deleted, but they should not modify any existing tests.

 __Warning__: These are your personal API credentials, so take good care not to commit this file to the repository or publish it anywhere.